santhu92/PhonepeDatascrapping/README.md

 This Script will create a stream lit dash board .
 Script Reads the data from the data base and create the visulation with dropdown options.
 *NOTE* -  Please update the database connection URL , database name, its username and password in this script to work according to your envronment.

+# requirements.txt
+This files hold all the required library for this project.